adnammit/notes/webDev.md

 	- yeng says centOS redhat is best server OS

-## APIS: APPLICATION PROGRAMMING INTERFACE
+# Backend Services

+## API: Application Programming Interface
 * sets of requirements that govern how one app talks to another
 	- they share some of the program's code
 	- defines what you can get and how you can get it